 During that time, there’s a likelihood the property may not be put up for sale.
 And in the case it is able to be sold, the heirs may only have limited access to the sale proceeds.

 Since all documents related to the transfer of property must be filed with the court, such information is publicly disclosed.
 Therefore, in most circumstances, not only how much the deceased person’s assets are worth is available for the public to review, but so are the deceased person’s intended beneficiaries and any conditions on their receipt of the assets.
+This can make a difficult situation even more uncomfortable for the loved ones left behind.

 Here’s how it works: You can create a trust document, naming yourself as trustee.
-You can also appoint what’s called a successor trustee to take over as trustee after your death Then—and this is crucial—you must transfer ownership of your property to yourself as the trustee of the trust.
+You can also appoint what’s called a successor trustee to take over as trustee after your death.
+Then, and this is crucial, you must transfer ownership of your property to yourself as the trustee of the trust.
 Real estate requires a deed that conveys the real property from the owner to the trustee(s) of the trust.

 Once that’s done, the property will be controlled by the terms of the trust.
 At your death, your successor trustee will be able to transfer it to the trust beneficiaries sans probate court proceedings.